-"The Associated Press Stylebook 2020" ISBN 154-164-7572 (or 2019 edition).
+"The Associated Press Stylebook 2020" ISBN 154-164-7572 (This is also available online, by annual subscription at apstylebook.com)

 The Commercial Appeal is available through the University of Memphis McWherter Library.
 Access link here.

 Classroom format

 Media writing is a reporting and writing course.
 Consequently, students write every week and receive regular feedback and coaching on their work.
 The class consists of both lecture and laboratory time to be determined by instructors.